Summer Steelhead: Fishing The West Coast And Great Lakes

 McKenzie River: Oregon

 The McKenzie River is a 90-mile tributary to the Willamette River and has good summer-run steelhead fishing.
 Summer run steelhead can be caught between the Leaburg Dam to the mouth of the river.
-The best access and best fishing takes place from May to November and from Hendricks bridge to Leaburg.
+The best access and best fishing takes place from May to November and from Hendricks Bridge to Leaburg.

 Clackamas River: Oregon

-Summer steelhead could be caught in the river at any time of the year, but most will be from May, June, and through to November.
+Summer run steelhead could be caught in the river at any time of the year, but most will be from May, June, and through to November.

-Local guides say the best fishing for summer steelhead in the Clackamas River is May and June as they are making their way into the river.
+Local guides say the best summer fishing for steelhead in the Clackamas River is May and June as they are making their way into the river.

 Santiam River: South Fork – Oregon